Common Power Query errors & how to fix them

 In the example above, the comma is missing at the end of the Source step.
 Therefore, this creates an error at the start of the #”Changed Type” step.

 The underline may not show us exactly where the issue is; however it highlights at what point Power Query identifies the error.
-So we know it should be in the code prior to the error.
+Therefore, we know it must be in the code prior to the error.

 Expression syntax errors